entropicalabs/openqaoa/README.md

 git clone git@github.com:entropicalabs/openqaoa.git
 ```

-2. Creating a python `virtual enviorement` for this project is recommended. (for instance, using conda).
+2. Creating a python `virtual environment` for this project is recommended. (for instance, using conda).
 Instructions on how to create a virtual environment can be found [here](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands).
 Make sure to use **python 3.8.8** for the environment.

 3. After cloning the repository `cd openqaoa` and pip install in edit mode.
 Use the following command for a vanilla install with the `scipy` optimizers: